xoorath/xo.codes/site/articles/2025/passwords.md

 - Your social media
 - Syncing your password manager (if you use one)

+(##) Quick aside – online shopping

+I do a lot of online shopping and I try to support smaller creators when I can.
+That puts me in a pickle though: I'm creating lots of accounts and I expect small stores to know less about securing their databases.

+That scenario raises a flag for me in terms of risk.
+Here are some options to mitigate that risk:

+- Say no when prompted to save payment details.
+- Pay with a third party app like Apple Pay so payment security is handled by a company that has expertise in securing paymemts.
+- Use a service like [Privacy Card](https://privacy.com) to generate a single-use credit card for that purchase.

 (#) Glossary of terms

-You don't have to remember all of these terms, but here's a quick rundown of account security jargon.
-You'll encounter some of these words as you go through your account settings in various apps.
+Here is a quick rundown of account security jargon.
+You'll encounter some of these terms as you go through your account settings in various apps.

 - **Two factor authentication** (2FA) - Each step you use to sign in is a "*factor*"".
-Normally your first factor is a **username and password** and the second factor is something else like a code sent to your email or phone, or a one-time code you get from an app.
+Normally your first factor is a **username and password** and the second factor is something else like a code sent to your email or phone.
-- **Multi factor authentication** (MFA) - Multi factor can be two, three or more factors.
+- **Multi factor authentication** (MFA) - Multi factor can be two or more factors.
 2FA is a kind of MFA.
-Normal people can use 2FA and MFA interchangeably and no reasonable techie is going to bat an eye.
+Normal people can use 2FA and MFA interchangeably and no reasonable person is going to bat an eye.
 - **Time based one time password** (TOTP) - Authenticator apps (*[like Google Authenticator]*(https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2)) give you a number that updates every few seconds that can be used to sign in